Kronk: Yeah. Weird...

 - Animorphism: Since Kuzco is turned into a llama in appearance, he has a lot of human characteristics.
 He finds it almost impossible to walk on two legs, though.

-- Apathetic Citizens: But when their choice of leaders is between Kuzco and Yzma, can you really blame them?
+- Apathetic Citizens: Everyone who's not a named character (or the old guy who gets tossed out the window) seems to just go about their lives trying to stay out of the Emperor's way.
+But when their choice of leaders is between Kuzco and Yzma, can you really blame them?

 - Argument of Contradictions: Pacha's kids argue about whether their father would ever kiss a llama.
 They interrupt their rapid fire litany of "Nuh-uh!"
 "Yeah-huh!" only to say good night to their mother, then continue through the night.

-- Arson, Murder, and Jaywalking: "...[And] I never liked your spinach puffs!
+- Arson, Murder, and Jaywalking: Yzma finishes off her litany of complaints against Kronk with, "...[And] I never liked your spinach puffs!
 Never!"
-Made even more hilarious because this cut Kronk deeper than anything else she said.
-Even his Shoulder Devil does a Heel–Face Turn after that.Devil: That's it. [cocks trident like a shotgun] She's going down.
+Made even more hilarious because this cuts Kronk deeper than anything else she says.
+Even his Shoulder Devil does a HeelFace Turn after that.Devil: That's it. [cocks pitchfork like a shotgun] She's going down.

-- Art Shift: The animation which accompanies Yzma's Evil Plan.
+- Art Shift: The animation which accompanies Yzma's Evil Plan shifts into a high-contrast silhouetted style that resembles the wall art in the Emperor's palace.

 Kronk: Oh, yeah.
 I thought we'd start off with soup and a light salad, and then see how we feel after that.